Signed Barcodes for Multi-Parameter Persistence via Rank Decompositions and Rank-Exact Resolutions: Introduction

-To understand the significance of our contribution, it is important to bear in mind that M\"obius inversion is but one of many possible invertible operators (including the identity operator) that can be applied to the rank invariant or its generalized version.
-Prior to this work, choosing M\"obius inversion over any other invertible operator was mainly motivated by an analogy with the 1-parameter setting, without further mathematical grounding akin to the decomposition theorem for 1-parameter persistence modules.
-Here we provide such grounding at two different levels: \begin{itemize} \item at the functional level, we show that taking the M\"obius inverse of the (usual or generalized) rank invariant corresponds to decomposing the invariant over a basis, composed of the rank invariants of certain classes of interval modules; \item at the algebraic level, we connect usual rank decompositions to projective resolutions in the rank-exact structure, the latter being induced precisely by those exact sequences that preserve the rank invariant. \end{itemize}
+Our contributions relate to and extend the line of work on generalized persistence diagrams based on M\"obius inversion~\cite{asashiba2019approximation,betthauser2022graded,kim2018generalized,mccleary2021edit,patel2018generalized}.
+M\"obius inversion is but one of many possible invertible operators (including the identity operator) that can be applied to the rank invariant or its generalized version, viewed as functions $\Int\to\Z$, to decompose them over some basis.
+Prior to this work, choosing M\"obius inversion over any other invertible operator was mainly motivated by an analogy with the 1-parameter setting, without further mathematical justification akin to the decomposition theorem for 1-parameter persistence modules.
+Here we provide such a justification, by connecting usual rank decompositions to projective resolutions in the rank-exact structure, the latter being induced precisely by those exact sequences that preserve the rank invariant.

-To complete the picture, let us mention that our work opens up a line of research on defining new invariants for persistence modules using exact structures, in order to encode the modules in terms of segments and intervals.
-Blanchette, Br\"{u}stle, and Hanson~\cite{blanchette} are also investigating this direction, and they recently proved the finiteness of the global dimension of certain exact structures on finite posets, including our rank-exact structure, thus extending our Theorem~\ref{thm:enough proj}.